Citizens Theatre: Early history

-The theatre, and likewise its future Palace neighbour created in 1904 out of the Grand National Halls, were built and owned by John Morrison as part of his development of tenements close to Gorbals Cross when the city was becoming the Second City of Empire.
-His building firm Morrison & Mason Ltd became one of the largest in the country, building the City Chambers, Stock Exchange, Queens Dock and much more.
+The theatre was built and owned by John Morrison, as part of his development of tenements close to Gorbals Cross, when the city was becoming the Second City of Empire.
 As Her Majesty's Theatre and Royal Opera House, he leased it to James F McFadyen, who had studied at Glasgow University and then became a lessee of theatres in England.
 The theatre seated 2,500, and presented plays, revues and pantomimes.
 Reflecting the quality of Morrison's work the new building was very safety conscious, substantially built; with fire hydrants on each level and on stage.
 The stairways were extremely wide and the lobbies spacious.
 Morrison commissioned sculptor John Mossman to create the six statues which adorned the roof line, above the classical columns of the facade.

-A year later, in December 1879, the lease changed to H Cecil Beryl who changed the name to the long running title of Royal Princess's Theatre For over twenty years the pantomimes staged by Beryl were written by Fred Locke.
-After seven years Beryl assumed a business partner Rich Waldon who would soon take over and buy the theatre from the builder.
-Waldon was also a writer and producer of pantomimes.
+In December 1879, the lease changed to H Cecil Beryl who changed the name to the long running title of Royal Princess's Theatre.
+For over twenty years the pantomimes staged by Beryl were written by Fred Locke.
+After seven years Beryl assumed a business partner Rich Waldon (a writer and producer of pantomimes) who would soon take over and buy the theatre from the builder.